programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 After activating your environment, you can install any package you find in the [anaconda package repository](https://anaconda.org/) by executing the `conda` command listed there.

-Later in this tutorial, we'll need to install a python NLP package (`gensim`) in order to call MALLET.
-Let's go ahead an install that now.
+For instance, if you wanted to do topic modelling in python, you'd need to install a package (`gensim`).
+To do so, simply conda install it:

 ```bash
 conda install gensim
 ```

-If you're already familiar with pip from the [pip tutorial](https://programminghistorian.org/lessons/installing-python-modules-pip), you can use that with Anaconda as well.
+If you're already familiar with pip from the [pip tutorial](https://programminghistorian.org/lessons/installing-python-modules-pip), you can use that with an *activated* Anaconda environemnt as well.

 ```bash
 pip install gensim
 ```

-So, what's the difference between calling `pip` (or `conda`) from within an Anaconda environment and simply calling `pip` without activating an environment?
+So, what's the difference between calling `pip` from within an Anaconda environment and calling `pip` without activating an environment?
 The difference is subtle but essential.
-If called from within an Anaconda environment, packages will be installed under the environment directory (e.g., /Users/thomasj/anaconda/envs/prog_hist_env).
-If called directly from the command line, packages will be installed in the system python directory if Anaconda has not been installed (e.g. , or in the so-called root environment if it has been installed (e.g., /Users/thomasj/anaconda).
+If `pip install` (or `conda install`) is called from within an Anaconda environment, packages will be installed under an environment-specific directory (e.g., /Users/thomasj/anaconda/envs/prog_hist_env).
+If `pip` is called directly from the command line, packages will be installed in the system python directory if Anaconda has not been installed (or in the so-called root environment if it has been installed (e.g., /Users/thomasj/anaconda).

 Information about what Anaconda enironment is stored where can be accessed by using the following command: